1916 Auckland Rugby League season: Lower grade competitions

 The lower grades consisted of second, third, fourth, fifth grade, and for the first time a sixth grade.
 Thames Old Boys was made up of players from Thames who had settled in Auckland.
-The Mangere Rangers club, who only fielded a team in the second grade to start the season wrote to the league in mid June that they had ceased to be a club.
+The Māngere Rangers club, who only fielded a team in the second grade to start the season wrote to the league in mid June that they had ceased to be a club though they reformed a couple of years later and played until 1934.
 The Telegraph Messengers Club nominated a team for the fourth Grade.
 They were often named Post and Telegraph in the media reports during the season.
-In August the newly formed Riverhead club's third grade team was forced to withdraw due to so many of their players enlisting.
+In August the newly formed Riverhead club's third grade team was forced to withdraw due to so many of their players enlisting in the war effort.
 They wore green.
 Their remaining players were transferred to the City Rovers second grade side.
-North Shore Albions won the fifth grade undefeated.
+North Shore Albions won the fifth grade competition undefeated.

 Second grade standings

-Mangere Rangers withdrew after 2 rounds with neither of their results to that point reported.
-Otahuhu won the championship around the 12th of August, which was round 12.
-A knockout competition was played late in the season which Ponsonby won.